Orbotics/conventions/README.md

 <br>

 ### Story Points & Estimation
 When you create a ticket, make sure to include a concise title, detailed description, and attachments if needed.
-Story points are a core part of the software project management.
+Story points are a core part of software project management.
 Because we are working on robot code, ignore the UX, Design, and Frontend rows, and only add to the Backend row.
 In the workplace, 1 Story Point is equivalent to a day or half a day's work.
 Team 10152 will regard one story point as a day's work.

 <br>